 Interdisciplinary Research Grant

 Students who have chosen a field of study that combines one, or multiple academic disciplines with the study of the families are encouraged to apply for this grant. e.g. Child-parent relationships in organized youth sports (Health and Kinesiology and Human Development and Family Studies).
-The work must be supervised by two faculty members, and eligible students should have an approved thesis or dissertation proposal.
+The work must be supervised by two faculty members.
 The $500 award will be given based on the quality of the student’s academic accomplishments and the fit of their work with the mission and ongoing work of the Center for Families.

 This award is possible due to the generosity of Dr. Travis Dorsch and Dr. Breanna Studenka.